-ltem Uncertainties Effect if Actual Results Differ from Assumptions Provisions - Insurance The Authority has a provision of £658,000 for the settlement of insurance claim excesses, based on the estimated reserve for each claim.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Provisions - Insurance The Authority has a provision of £383,000 for the settlement of insurance claim excesses, based on the estimated reserve for each claim.
 It is not certain that the all valid claims have yet been received by the Authority relating up to 31 March 2018 or that the estimated reserve levels will be sufficient.
-An increase in the forthcoming year of 10% in either total number of claims or the estimated average settlement would each have the effect of adding £65,800 to the provision needed.
-Provisions - NDR Appeals The Authority has a provision of £3,300,000 for its share of the expected outcome of NDR appeals outstanding with the VOA as at 31 March 2019.
-If 10% of the appeals that we have provided for were unsuccessful this would mean a reduction of £330,000 in the provision.
+An increase in the forthcoming year of 10% in either total number of claims or the estimated average settlement would each have the effect of adding £38,335 to the provision needed.
+Provisions - NDR Appeals The Authority has a provision of £2,837,000 for its share of the expected outcome of NDR appeals outstanding with the VOA as at 31 March 2020.
+If 10% of the appeals that we have provided for were unsuccessful this would mean a reduction of £284,000 in the provision.
 Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effect of the pension liability for changes in individual assumptions can be measured.
-For instance, a one year increase in member life expectancy would approximately increase the employer's defined benefit obligation by around 3-5% (£6,801,000-£11,335,000). (see also Note 26 Pensions - sensitivity analysis of actuarial assumptions).
+For instance, a one year increase in member life expectancy would approximately increase the employer's defined benefit obligation by around 3-5% (£6,062,000-£10,104,000). (see also Note 26 Pensions - sensitivity analysis of actuarial assumptions).
 Property, Plant and Equipment To ascertain the balance sheet valuation of buildings and land held by the Council various estimation techniques can be used.
 The estimation technique used must be compliant with RICS standards and will be dependent on information available to the valuer.
-In preparing the balance sheet valuations as at 31 March 2019 of community assets exiting use values (EUV) based on rental value (known and estimated based on market evidence) has been used by the Council's external valuers (Wilks Head and Eve (WHE)) as they have extensive experience of valuing local authority assets.
+In preparing the balance sheet valuations as at 31 March 2018 of community assets exiting use values (EUV) based on rental value (known and estimated) has been used by the Council's external valuers (Wilks Head and Eve (WHE)) as they have extensive experience of valuing local authority assets.
 Where this information is not known Depreciated Replacement Cost (DRC) is used.
-The DRC technique is known to return high current values.
-If updated DRC had been used on community centres and pavilions the balance sheet valuation would be approximately £2.4 million higher.
-This would increase the value of other land and buildings shown on the balance sheet by £2.4 million and increase unusable reserves by £2.4million.
-(It should be noted that Balance sheet valuations are not used when determining the sale price of council assets).
+The DRC technique is known to return high current values and was estimated at £2.4Million higher.
+This would increase the value of assets and increase the balance on the Revaluation reserve- an unusable reserve.
+It should be noted that Balance sheet valuations are not used when determining the sale price of council assets.